Directors Guarantee: Independent Legal Advice

 - Lender terms vary, and it takes a specialist to translate the fine print into layman's terms.
 Your independent legal advisor will tell you if the terms are not favourable and explain alternative options.

 As a 'limited' company, there is limited liability for all directors.
 This protects you, personally, from liability for the company's debts if it were to go into liquidation or administration and fail to pay what it owes.
-For this reason, companies will not grant a mortgage to a company without a director's guarantee; the company could be dissolved, and there would be no one to pursue for the money owed.

 What is a director's guarantee?

-A legally binding promise from the director that they will repay the debt's of the business if the business fails to.
+A legally binding promise from the director that they will repay the debts of the business if the business fails to.

 With a director's guarantee, the lender can come after you personally in the county courts.
 If their claim is successful, you could lose your own home to repay the debt.